usmansbk/blog-draft/markdowns/redux.md

 The `state` variable is called a **State Tree**.
 A state tree is an object that stores all our application data.

-## Connect Todos List UI
+## Store

-Let's start with the Todos list by updating the UI section to get the user input.
+Let's start populating our Todos list UI by connecting it with our state.
+Add the following code that handles adding a Todo item to our UI section.

 ```js
 // UI section